savostyanov/ttcross/README.md

    * `test_qmc_gauss`: calculate generalised Gaussian integrals using quasi Monte Carlo algorithm
    * `test_crs_gauss`: calculate generalised Gaussian integrals using tensor cross interpolation algorithm

-If you benefit from this code, please consider citing the papers in your work.
+If you benefit from this code, please consider citing our papers in your work.